SubOptimal/ImageToHacklace2/README.md

 For further information about the format of a hacklace script have a look on the Hacklace 2 wiki[1].

+**download compiled version**

+If you don't want to build the tool from source, you can download the compiled release version from following URL: https://github.com/SubOptimal/ImageToHacklace2/releases

 [1] http://wiki.fab4u.de/wiki/Hacklace